Vaccines — What You Need to Know

 Facts & Myths about COVID-19 Vaccines

 Now that COVID-19 vaccines are widely available in the United States, getting accurate information about them is critical.
-Learn the key facts here!
-Get vaccinated and get a booster when you are eligible!
+Learn the key facts here, get vaccinated and boosted when you are eligible!

 Why should you get vaccinated?

 Vaccines are one of the most effective public health tools available to prevent disease and help end the pandemic.
 Additionally, getting vaccinated prevents severe illness, hospitalizations, and death.
+Vaccination can also reduce the spread of disease, which helps protect those who get vaccinated and the people around them.
 It’s important to learn more about why vaccinations are so important and how they work.
-In America, COVID-19 cases are surging in unvaccinated communities with about 40% of all new COVID-19 cases occurring in three of the states with the lowest vaccination rates (Florida, Texas, and Missouri), during the week ending Friday, July 23.
-COVID-19 cases are going up in over 90% of U.S. States and territories.
+In America, COVID-19 cases have begun rising again across our country and world due to the highly contagious Omicron strain and its subvariant, BA.2.
 Immunization is critical to halting the further spread of the COVID-19.

-Some people may be concerned about getting these new COVID-19 vaccines.
-There is an infodemic of misinformation circulating about them.
-While these vaccines have been developed more rapidly than ever before, strict guidelines are used to ensure the safety and effectiveness of any vaccine that is authorized or approved for use by the U.S. Food and Drug Administration (FDA).
+Some people may be concerned about getting COVID-19 vaccines.
+Accurate vaccine information is critical and can help stop common myths and rumors as well as the infodemic of misinformation circulating about them.
+While these COVID-19 vaccines have been developed more rapidly than ever before, strict guidelines are used to ensure the safety and effectiveness of any vaccine that is authorized or approved for use by the U.S. Food and Drug Administration (FDA).

 How do COVID-19 vaccines work?